I received an email from Exodus, asking me to provide my 12-word secret recovery phrase/password

 If you receive a phishing email in your inbox, here are a few actions you can take:

-- Delete it immediately to prevent yourself from accidentally opening the message in the future.
+- Delete it.
+To prevent yourself from accidentally opening the message in the future, remove it from your inbox.

-- Never click links that appear in the message.
-Links embedded within phishing messages direct you to fraudulent websites.
+- Do not click links.
+Links embedded within phishing messages direct you to fake or fraudulent websites that trick you into entering private information.

-- Do not reply to the sender.
-Ignore any requests the sender may solicit, and do not call phone numbers provided in the message.
+- Do not reply.
+Ignore any requests from the sender, and do not call phone numbers provided in the message.

 How do I protect myself from phishing emails?